sphinx-notes/any/doc/index.rst

 :license: BSD, see LICENSE for details.

-The extension provides a domain named "any", allows user creates directive and roles to descibe and reference arbitrary object by writing restructedText template.
+The extension provides a domain named "any", allows user creates directive and roles to descibe and reference arbitrary object by writing reStructuredText template.

 .. contents::